-Franchise in UAE T20 League Acquired By Lancer Capital
+Franchise In UAE T20 League Acquired By Lancer Capital

 - The Chairman of Lancer Capital, Avie Glazer, is also an owner of the Tampa Bay Buccaneers and the Co-Chairman of Manchester United

-DUBAI, UAE, Dec.
+DUBAI, United Arab Emirates , Dec.
 2, 2021 /PRNewswire/ -- Lancer Capital has made its first ever historic foray into cricket by acquiring a franchise in the UAE T20 league.

 The UAE T20 League is a professional franchise-based T20 format cricket tournament with 6 franchise teams competing in a 34-match event.
 UAE T20 League combines two of the most compelling aspects of global sport - world class infrastructure coupled with the most favorable time zone catering to cricket fans around the world.